 Joining the ranks of our Gothic Fantasy short fiction anthologies, two exciting new books will be published in September: Lost Souls, and Robots & Artificial Intelligence.
 In anticipation and celebration of these upcoming releases, we asked the featured authors to tell us a little more about their story, their approach to writing, and the tales from the genre that have affected them the most.
 In this first part of the Q&As, authors from the Lost Souls volume share what led to the creation of their haunting stories...

 UPDATE: SUBMISSIONS ARE NOW CLOSED FOR THESE ANTHOLOGIES

-Continuing the success of our previous call for submissions (we received almost 2000 submissions!), we’re looking for around twenty to thirty short stories by contemporary writers to complement a selection of classic tales in two new anthologies.
+We're excited to open for submissions to the first two of four anthologies set for publication in 2019: Haunted House and Cosy Crime.
+These will join a thriving list of Gothic Fantasy titles, including Supernatural Horror, Robots & Artificial Intelligence, Dystopia Utopia, and more.
+Again, we are looking for around twenty to thirty short stories by contemporary writers to complement a selection of classic tales in these anthologies.
 We are keen to encourage new writers, without prejudice to age, background or previous publication history.
 It’s the story that matters, and the quality of writing.

 Submit by email to email@example.com

 Mermaids have a long history that dates back almost as far as the first humans.
 Early human civilisations saw gods and magic everywhere.
 Whether it be on the top of unscalable mountains or in the deepest darkest caves, magical creatures lurked in every corner of the ancient world.
 Due to the importance of water for survival, many early humans lived near rivers, oceans and lakes.
 This was the perfect combination to conjure up mermaids.